t0nylombardi/twitterbot/readme.md

 2. Put in whatever name, description, and website you want.

-3. Take the api kEY values, and enter them in lib/bot.rb.
+3. Take the api-key values, and enter them in lib/bot.rb.
 It should look like this:

          api_keys = {
   			consumer_key:        'CONSUMER KEY GOES HERE',